maltaisn/calcdialoglib/README.md

 Replace `X.Y.Z` with lastest version number: [ ![Download](https://api.bintray.com/packages/maltaisn/calc-dialog/calc-dialog/images/download.svg) ](https://bintray.com/maltaisn/calc-dialog/calc-dialog/_latestVersion)

+**WARNING:** version 2.0.0 introduces many breaking changes, like the changed package name.
+See the [changelog](/CHANGELOG.md) for the complete list of changes.

 If you haven't migrated to AndroidX, use version 1.3.2.
 Versions 1.4.0 and up use AndroidX.

 ## Tutorial